PROF 7500 - Professions Internship Program

 - An initial meeting between the student and academic supervisor should occur to set expectations and discuss broadly the project areas applicable for the student.

-- A second meeting should occur around the time of the submission on the Project Proposal (assessment 1) to finalise the details of the project to be completed by the student.
+- A second meeting should occur around the time of the submission of the Reflection Journal (assessment 2).

 - A final meeting should occur towards the end of the placement, to discuss the learning outcomes and final project.

 The academic staff member will be available throughout the duration of the work placement to advise or assist you with any content-related issues you face in the workplace.

 Students need to working in a formal and structured industry managed work experience program, with a registered organisation.
 Approval must have been granted from the Faculty of Professions for this work placement to be counted as experiential learning towards their degree.

 Should the host organisation be dissatisfied with the students’ performance this will be addressed by the Host and the Faculty giving the student a chance to rectify their behaviour.
 Should the unsatisfactory performance continue and The Host decides to terminate the placement before the end date, then the student will fail the elective.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.